-23. SEGMENTED INFORMATION
+21. SEGMENTED INFORMATION

-The Company is separated into two geographical reportable segments: Canada and International (US, Central and South America and West Africa).
+The Company is separated into two geographical reportable segments: Canada and International (US, Central, South America, West Africa and Kazakhstan).
 The elements of the results and the financial situation are divided between the segments, based on destination of contracts or profits.
 Data by geographical areas follow the same accounting rules as those used for the consolidated accounts.
 Transfers between segments are carried out at market prices.

 Operational sectors are presented using the same criteria as for the production of the internal report to the chief operating decision maker, who allocates the resources and evaluates the performance of the operational sectors.
-The chief operating decision maker is considered as the President and Chief Executive Officer, who evaluates the performance of both segments by the revenues of ordinary activities from external clients, gross margin and net earnings.
+The chief operating decision maker is considered as the President and Chief Executive Officer, who evaluates the performance of both segments by the revenues of ordinary activities from external clients and earnings (loss) from operation.